KNeugent/KNeugent.github.io/astronomy.md

 My collaborators and I set out to identify a complete sample of YSGs in the Large and Small Magellanic Clouds (LMC, SMC).
 Before the Gaia spacecraft launched, the only reliable way to separate extragalactic YSGs from foreground Galactic yellow dwarfs was to obtain spectra.
 Using the CTIO 4m, we observed around 2500 stars in the SMC and LMC and used radial velocities to identify 800 YSGs.
 Our initial YSG luminosity function in the SMC showed that the evolutionary models predicted far more high luminosity YSGs than existed (see the figure below, left) and this discrepancy spanned across all metallicity regimes.
 After collaborating with our theoretician colleagues, improvements were made to how mass-loss and convection were treated in the evolutionary models.
 We then compared the updated models with our observational results in the LMC, and the agreement was excellent, as is shown in the Figure below on the right.
 As a result of my observations and collaborations, the evolutionary models are now able to reproduce the observed YSG luminosity distribution.

 ![YSGs](/assets/img/YSGs.png){: .mx-auto.d-block :}

-Caption: HR Diagrams of observed YSG populations with Geneva evolutionary tracks.
+_HR Diagrams of observed YSG populations with Geneva evolutionary tracks.
 Our initial study in the SMC (left) showed a lack of observed high luminosity YSGs that were predicted by the models.
-After improvements were made to the models, the agreement was much improved (right).
+After improvements were made to the models, the agreement was much improved (right)._

 ## Wolf-Rayet stars
 ### How Does Metallicity Affect Wolf-Rayet Populations?